pnnl/ExaGO/docs/DeveloperGuidelines.md

 $ git checkout -b my-cool-feature-dev
 ```

-Feature branches must have the suffix `-dev` and fix branches `-fix`.

 To submit a merge request, please make sure your branch is up to date with
 current development like so: